-Solana beach is heaven for foodies.
+Solana Beach is heaven for foodies.
 There are many fine-dining restaurants, coffee shops, and even a place for wine tasting!
 The Carruth Cellars offers private wine tasting or bottles like Dry Creek Merlot.
-If you are a fan of seafood, then you can visit the Solana beach fish house.
+If you are a fan of seafood, then you can visit the Solana Beach Fish House.
 Or, if you prefer stakes, you can see the Pamplemousse grill or the Rare Society.
-If you have kids, you can take them to Fletcher Cove beach.
+If you have kids, you can take them to Fletcher Cove Beach.

-Boasting some of the best beaches in San Diego, Coronado is a great place to visit if you are traveling to San Diego.
+Boasting some of the best beaches in San Diego, Coronado is a great place to visit if you travel to San Diego.
 Coronado is a tied island connected to the mainland by a Silver Strand (Deposition Land Form).
 Coronado is also home to one of the top resorts in the world – Hotel Del Coronado.